 part of a financial literacy word wall |

-Allowing all students access into our curriculum by offering visual supports has allowed more of my students to feel successful in math.
+Supporting student access to the curriculum through our math word wall has allowed more of my students to feel successful in math.

 To me this is a huge part of being a math teacher.
 I need my students to know that math is for everyone.